-Confirming that CMake of version 3.14.0 or later can be usable in your environment, proceed the following steps.
-We assume that you are in the directory SALMON.
+After confirming that CMake version 3.14.0 or later is available in your environment, proceed with the following steps.
+We assume that you are currently in the SALMON directory.

-1. Create a new temporary directory build and move to the directory:
+1. Create a new temporary directory named build and move into it: